Non Solicitation Agreement & Clauses Toronto

 Second, was any form of duress involved?
 Was the employee forced to sign the non-solicitation clause or otherwise threatened with losing his or her job?
 If the contract was not entered into freely and voluntarily, a court will set it aside.

 Fourth – why leave such an important contractual clause to chance?
 Too many individuals and companies don’t get good advice about these clauses.
-If you need to draft or are being asked to sign a non-compete or non-solicit call the lawyers with expertise at Whitten & Lublin Labour & Employment Lawyers.
-Our team of experienced lawyers has drafted, interpreted and challenged countless non-compete and non-solicitation clauses.
+If you need to draft or are being asked to sign a non-compete or non-solicit call the employment lawyers with exceptional skills and experience at Whitten & Lublin Labour & Employment Lawyers.
+Our team of experienced lawyers has drafted, interpreted, and challenged countless non-compete and non-solicitation clauses.

 Read about non-solicitation and non-compete agreements and clauses near you:

 - Non-Solicitation Agreement & Clause Mississauga

 If you’re looking for employment lawyers to assist you with non-solicitation and non-compete agreements and would like more information about what Whitten & Lublin can do for you, please contact us online or by phone at (866) 658-6811 or (416) 640-2667 today!

 - Nationally recognized in 2020 & 2018 as one of Canada's Top 10 Employment & Labour Law Firms, by Canadian Lawyer Magazine

 - Lawyers are recognized as “Leading Practitioners” by Lexpert, which is the largest annual survey of leading lawyers in Canada and an acknowledgment of excellence voted on by peers.